Speech-Interaction-Technology-Aalto-U/itsp/Speech_enhancement.md

     refers to spatially selective methods, where the objective is isolate sounds coming from a particular direction, by using the information about the spatial separation of a set of microphones.
+7.  *Active noise cancellation* methods aim to attenuate noises in the

 The objective of speech enhancement however requires a bit more consideration.
 In its most classical form, the objective is to extract a